adudley78/adudley78.github.io/_posts/2019-02-21-whats_a_seesaw_have_to_do_with_the_mental_game_of_coding.markdown

 In some moments your seesaw is tipped to the fun side and in others it's tipped to the frustrating side.
 Sometimes the feeling might be neutral.

 I think you know coding is for you if you're willing to work through the frustration for the reward of fun when things start flowing again.
+Yeah!